Cyber Security Report 2026

 Bernie Wagner

-Bernie Wagner is Executive Vice President of Sales & Marketing at Schwarz Digits and CEO of STACKIT GmbH & Co.
-KG, the cloud and colocation provider of Schwarz Digits.
+Bernd (Bernie) Wagner is Chief Sales Officer Schwarz Digits.
 Before taking up his position at Schwarz Digits, Bernie Wagner was Managing Director Google Cloud Germany.
 From 2013 to 2021, Bernie Wagner was responsible for German sales as Senior Vice President Sales at T-Systems International.
 Prior to 2013, Bernie Wagner held various management positions, including CEO of the Leipzig-based consulting company Softline AG, CEO of Fujitsu Technology Solutions, Managing Director of EDS Global Field Services and Member of the Management Board of USU AG.
 In his more than 20-year career in the IT industry, he has built up a broad network in the areas of cloud, cyber security, applications for the Internet of Things and healthcare as well as modern telecommunications technologies such as SD-WAN.

 Prof. Dr. Achim Kempf